hjlsantos/PortoAutumnSchool2022Practice2/markdown/src/taskbook/trademarks.md

 The following terms are trademarks of other companies:

-Red, Orange, Yellow, Green, Blue, Indigo, and Violot are registered trademarks of Rainbow Corporation and/or its affiliates.
+Red, Orange, Yellow, Green, Cornflower Blue, Indigo, and Violet are registered trademarks of Rainbow Corporation and/or its affiliates.

 Linux is a trademark of Linus Torvalds in the United States, other countries, or both.